One or more of these credit card offers may no longer be available. See our Hot Deals page for the latest offers.

 Based on this year’s points cost for Dallas to Fort Lauderdale in June, points earned from the CSP should be enough to cover round-trip flights for Helene’s family of three.

 This card does pay us commission if you apply through our site.

 Bonus Steps: Apply for Credit Cards to Offset Cruise Price

 The two steps above to accumulate points for flights and hotel require two credit card applications and $9000 of spending over a period of nine months (or $1000 per month).
 For most people, that is doable based on charging gas, groceries and other normal living expenses.
 This will save Helene’s family over $1400 in flights in hotel expenses for their trip!

 However, if they want to take this a step further, there are other card options they could use to help offset the price of the cruise.

-The Barclaycard Arrival Plus has 50,000 bonus points after spending $3000 in the first three months.
+The Barclaycard Arrival Plus has 40,000 bonus points after spending $3000 in the first 90 days.
 The annual fee is waived the first year.
 The card earns 2X points on everything!